Tharunn30/FLA-Assignment/README.md

 Contributions and enhancements to this NFA to DFA Converter tool are welcome!
 Feel free to fork this repository, make changes, and submit a pull request.

 License
-This tool is released under the MIT License.
+This tool is released under the MIT License.""